dujanhung/sicalyme/install/executable/Android.md

 </td></tr><tr><td>

-in MediaFire app, download the file to your device.
+in MediaFire app, save the file to your device.

 </td></tr></table>